 Launched in 2011 through a generous gift from Gustave and Rita Hauser, HILT’s mission is to catalyze innovation and excellence in learning and teaching at Harvard.
 As a University-wide initiative, HILT is overseen by the Office of the Vice Provost for Advances in Learning (VPAL).
-Under the VPAL umbrella, HILT is a sibling organization to HarvardX, VPAL Research, and DART.
+Under the VPAL umbrella, HILT is a sibling organization to HarvardX and VPAL Research.

 Four sub-goals guide HILT’s work: